mmgrigorova/Quizzzer/README.md

 ## Gameplay

 Player starts the game
-Game prompts the player for their name (NOTE: we need this here to check if we can upgrade user or not.)
+game prompts the player for their name (NOTE: we need this here to check if we can upgrade user or not.)
 The Welcome screen allows picking one of the following options:
   * Check if Player has above 100 points and Upgrade them
-  * Start New Game - game walks player through picking the game options:
+  * Start New game - game walks player through picking the game options:
     * Select Player Mode
       - Single Player
       - Dual Player